CBC.ca and Digital Accessibility

-Web accessibility refers to how well people with visual, hearing, motor and cognitive challenges can access a website.
-As part of our commitment to all Canadians, creating and maintaining a website that is accessible to all members of our audience is a priority for CBC.
+Digital accessibility refers to how well people with visual, hearing, motor and cognitive challenges can access our digital content.
+We are committed to all Canadians.
+Creating and maintaining digital experiences that are accessible to the widest possible audience is a priority for CBC.

 New CBC.ca projects undergo assessments to ensure that they follow accessibility guidelines and best practices.
-We work hard to ensure that CBC.ca complies with universally accepted standards such as the Web Content Accessibility Guidelines 2.0 (WCAG 2) created by the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI).
+We work hard to ensure that CBC.ca complies with the Web Content Accessibility Guidelines 2.0 AA (WCAG 2.0 AA), an internationally accepted standard developed by the World Wide Web Consortium (W3C).

 Tips for Browsing on CBC.ca and Elsewhere on the Web